QuTech-Delft/qne-adk/docs/introduction.rst

 This command will parse all experiment files and run them on the NetSquid simulator.

   When experiment_name is given ./experiment_name is taken as experiment directory.
   When experiment_name is not given, the current directory is taken as experiment directory.
+  Block (remote only) waits for the experiment to finish before returning (and results are available).
+Local experiment runs are blocked by default.
+  Timeout (optional) limits the wait (in seconds) for a blocked experiment to finish.
+  In case of a local experiment, a timeout will cancel the experiment run.
+A remote experiment is not canceled after a timeout and results can be fetched at a later moment.

     Arguments:
       [EXPERIMENT_NAME]  Name of the experiment

     Options:
-      --block  Wait for the result to be returned.  [default: False] --help   Show this message and exit.
+      --block  Wait for the (remote) experiment to finish.  [default: False] --timeout  Limit the wait for a blocked experiment to finish (in seconds).  [default: no timeout] --help   Show this message and exit.

     Example:
-      qne experiment run --block experiment_name
+      qne experiment run --block --timeout=30 experiment_name

 experiment results
 ^^^^^^^^^^^^^^^^^^